As the public seem to feel some in the history of an individual so humble as I am,

 I shall commence my story with what little I have learned of the history of my father, as all great men rest many, if not most, of their hopes on their noble ancestry.
 Mine was poor, but I hope honest, and even that is as much as many a man can say.
 But to my subject.

-The body of the man was hid by the brush, and it was only as he would raise his hand to pull the bunches, that any part of him could be seen.
-It was a likely place for deer; and my uncle, having no suspicion that it was any human being, but supposing the raising of the hand to be the occasional twitch of a deer's ear, fired at the lump,
+Having no suspicion that it was any human being, but supposing the raising of the hand to be the occasional twitch of a deer's ear, my uncle fired at the lump,

 and as the devil would have it, unfortunately shot the man through the body.